1. Introduction and Scope of Policy

 It is recommended that students meet with an adviser in Advice SU in the Students’ Union to obtain advice about any available financial support.

 Funded students should refer to their funder’s terms and conditions.
-Students in receipt of University-administered funding should contact the Postgraduate Awards Team on email@example.com for advice regarding any implications to their funding arrangements.
-Funded international students should contact their offical financial sponsor to determine any implications.
+Students in receipt of University-administered funding should contact the Postgraduate Awards Team on firstname.lastname@example.org for advice regarding any implications to their funding arrangements.
+Funded international students should contact their official financial sponsor to determine any implications.